yegor256/blog/_drafts/_equals.md

 {% endhighlight %}

 The problem is that one object decides for the other whether they are equal.
-This inevitably leads to a necessity to touch private attributes, to do the actual comparison.
+This inevitably leads to a necessity to touch private attributes in order to do the actual comparison.

 What is the solution?

 This is what I'm offering.
 Any comparison, no matter what types we are talking about, is about comparing two digital values.
-Either we compare a weight with a weight, a text with a text, or a user with a user&mdash;our CPUs can only compare numbers.
+Either we compare a weight with a weight, text with text, or a user with a user&mdash;our CPUs can only compare numbers.
 Thus, we introduce a new interface `Digitizable`: